 In cases of narrow-angle glaucoma, Visante OCT helps us evaluate the anterior chamber angle, which is crucial in diagnosing and treating this condition.
 It provides clear, detailed images of the iris and angle, helping us make accurate assessments.

 The technology is not limited to these conditions alone.
 Its high-resolution imaging capability makes it valuable in diagnosing and managing a variety of corneal dystrophies and degenerations, providing us with an understanding that would be impossible with conventional imaging techniques.

-In this video we are using “Optical Coherence Tomography” (OCT) to evaluate a scleral lens over an eye with an advanced case of keratoconus with hydrops.
-Hydrops is a condition where the most posterior corneal membrane ruptures allowing fluid (aqueous) from inside the eye to enter the center of the cornea.
-When this occurs the cornea can become hazy.
-In this video you can see the torn corneal membrane.
-This patient has clear (20/30) comfortable vision with this eye with all day lens wear.
+An excellent example of the practical application of Visante OCT is in the evaluation of a scleral lens over an eye with an advanced case of keratoconus with hydrops.
+Hydrops is a condition where the most posterior corneal membrane ruptures, allowing fluid from inside the eye to enter the center of the cornea, causing it to become hazy.
+With Visante OCT, we can clearly see the torn corneal membrane, which is instrumental in monitoring the condition and ensuring the patient maintains clear (20/30), comfortable vision with all-day lens wear.

 The Visante Optical Coherence Tomography is more than just a tool; it is an essential aspect of modern ophthalmology that enhances our understanding and management of various corneal and anterior segment conditions.
 By helping us design better specialty contact and scleral lenses, it plays a crucial role in our mission to help our patients regain functional vision and maintain excellent ocular comfort.

 By mapping the anterior segment in detail, Visante OCT aids in the creation of personalized treatment plans tailored to each patient’s unique corneal profile.
 This personalized care approach can lead to more effective treatment outcomes and improved patient satisfaction.